juicebox-systems/juicebox-hsm-realm/cluster-cli/usage.md

-  configuration  Print a configuration that uses the discoverable realm(s) experimental   Subcommands that are not yet stable and may be dangerous groups         Print information about every discoverable realm and group new-group      Create a new group on a set of agents' HSMs new-realm      Create a new realm and group on a set of agents' HSMs stepdown       Ask an HSM to step down as leader for any groups that it's leading transfer       Transfer ownership of user records from one group to another help           Print this message or the help of the given subcommand(s)
+  configuration  Print a configuration that uses the discoverable realm(s) experimental   Subcommands that are not yet stable and may be dangerous groups         Print information about every discoverable realm and group join-realm     Request HSMs to irreversibly adopt an existing realm new-group      Create a new group on a set of agents' HSMs new-realm      Create a new realm and group on a single agent's HSM stepdown       Ask an HSM to step down as leader for any groups that it's leading transfer       Transfer ownership of user records from one group to another help           Print this message or the help of the given subcommand(s)